crowpeter/MetricAug/README.md

 #### Step 3.
 Speech distortion metric clustering
 ```
-se_metric_statistical_by_gmm_metric.py
-se_metric_statistical_by_rank_metric.py
+preprocessing/metric/se_metric_statistical_by_gmm_metric.py
+preprocessing/metric/se_metric_statistical_by_rank_metric.py
 ```
-Using these two scripts to complete the clustering for speech distortion metric, the default level is 5.
+Using these two scripts to complete the level clustering for speech distortion metric, the default level is 5.
 If you have any questions for code I/O, we made examples in ``example_meta``, please check the format and file path.

 ## 6. Training
+The training code is
 ```
 train_metric_aug_GRU-TFM_main.py
 ```
-The training code is here. ``data_sample_weight.py`` shows the algorithm 1 in our paper.
+``data_sample_weight.py`` shows the algorithm 1 in our paper.

 ## 7. Inference on different testing set